-15 highlights from the Buckingham Palace tour
+Summer Buckingham Palace tours going on now

 Although the majority of Buckingham Palace's 775 rooms remain out of bounds, the organized tours, which usually run from late July to late September, allow visitors access to all 19 State Rooms, the Palace Gardens and the Royal Mews.

-From the grand staircase, to the artwork, sculptures and state coaches, the Buckingham Palace tour is packed with remarkable sights.
-Here's our pick of the top 15 highlights:
+From the grand staircase to the artwork, sculptures and state coaches, the Buckingham Palace tour is packed with remarkable sights.
+Here are our picks of the top 15 highlights:

 1. The staircase